Michaelpalacce/HomeLab/docs/Troubleshooting.md

 ### cgroup-gc
 This is a helm chart that installs a daemonset that will be deployed on all nodes with the purpose of clearing up cgroups.
 For more information: `https://serverfault.com/questions/976233/context-deadline-exceeded-preventing-pods-from-being-created-in-aks`

+### Svclb is in crash loop back off
+I still need to fix this behavior.
+There is a configmap in kube-system namespace called calico-config needs to be edited and ip forwarding needs to be enabled This needs to be put after the `ipam` setting
+---yaml
+"container_settings": {
+    "allow_ip_forwarding": true
+}
+---